U.S. Women's National Team Players Association: Collective bargaining agreements

-In April 2017, the labor impasse between the Association and U.S Soccer was over.
+In April 2017, the labor impasse between the Association and USSF was over.
 The two sides announced that they have ratified a new collective bargaining agreement that goes through 2021.
-The agreement carries through the 2019 FIFA Women's World Cup in France and the 2020 Olympics in Tokyo.
-This new CBA includes: "a commitment from the U.S Soccer to pay the NWSL salaries for allocated players; a return commitment by the players to compete in the NWSL; a requirement for the improvement of NWSL standards; and the ability of the Women's National Team Players Association to control group likeness rights for licensing a non-exclusive rights in sponsorship categories where U.S Soccer does not have a sponsor."
+The agreement carried through the 2019 FIFA Women's World Cup in France and the 2020 Olympics in Tokyo.
+This new CBA included a commitment from the USSF to pay the NWSL salaries for allocated players; a return commitment by the players to compete in the NWSL; a requirement to improve NWSL standards; and the ability of the Players Association to control group likeness rights for non-exclusive licensing in sponsorship categories where USSF does not have a sponsor."

+The Players Association signed the team's new collective bargaining agreement with USSF on September 6, 2022, prior to a national team friendly against Nigeria in Washington, D.C.
+Players Association president Becky Sauerbrunn declared the agreement to be "a huge win for workers and for labor rights" in a speech to the audience.

 Lawsuits

-In 2016, the union was in a dispute with the soccer league over the end date of the collective bargaining agreement.
-On March 31, 2016, five members of the U.S. Women's National Soccer Team filed a charge with the Equal Employment Opportunity Commission alleging wage discrimination as women soccer players earn less money than players on the men's team.
-The complaint was filed by Hope Solo, Carli Lloyd, Megan Rapinoe, Becky Sauerbrunn and Alex Morgan, who argued that the men earned more money for no other reason than being male.
-The filing cited figures from the USSF's 2015 financial report, which stated that despite the women's team generating nearly $20 million more revenue that year than the men's team, the women were paid about a quarter of what men earn.
+In 2016, the union was in a dispute with the USSF over the end date of the collective bargaining agreement.
+On March 31, 2016, five members of the women's national soccer team filed a charge with the Equal Employment Opportunity Commission alleging wage discrimination, as women soccer players earn less money than players on the men's team.
+The complaint was filed by Hope Solo, Carli Lloyd, Megan Rapinoe, Becky Sauerbrunn, and Alex Morgan, who argued that the men earned more money for no other reason than being male.
+The filing cited figures from the USSF's 2015 financial report, which stated that despite the women's team generating nearly $20 million more revenue that year than the men's team, the women were paid about a quarter of what the men earned.

 On March 8, 2019, another gender discrimination lawsuit was filed by all 28 members of the women's national team.
 The filing came just three months before the team begins its title defense at the upcoming 2019 World Cup.
 The lawsuit was filed under the Equal Pay Act of 1963 and Title VII of the Civil Rights Act in U.S. District Court in Los Angeles.
-The women players argued that the "USSF discriminates against Plaintiffs, and the class that they seek to represent, by paying them less than members of the Men's National Team (MNT) for substantially equal work and by denying them at least equal playing, training, and travel conditions; equal promotion of their games; equal support and development for their games; and other terms and conditions of employment equal to the MNT".
-The players behind the legal action demand a trial by jury on all the issues mentioned in their complaint, including demanding to be paid the same as the men's national team.
+The women argued that the USSF was engaging in discrimination by paying them less than members of the men's national team for substantially equal work, while denying them at least equal playing, training, and travel conditions, match promotion, match support and development, and other terms and conditions of employment.
+The players behind the legal action demanded a trial by jury on all the issues mentioned in their complaint, including demanding to be paid the same as the men's national team.
+The women's national team settled with USSF on February 22, 2022, for $24 million, of which $22 million would go to the players.